There’s a massive elephant in the room when it comes to B2B sales.

 Ironically, when vendors do actually shift the culture to one that places the buyer’s interests at the forefront, the top line revenue, profits and likelihood of sustainability increases anyway as a natural by-product.
 Don’t believe me?
 Then just ask buyers whom they think are the really successful vendors of today – and then ask them which vendors they think are still stuck in the 1990’s with the world’s leading banks.

-Hartzer said that Wow, what a revelation [sarcasm intended].
+Hartzer said that “Disney recognized that they weren’t selling products but experiences”.
+Wow, what a revelation [sarcasm intended].
 Savvy businesses recognized this a long time ago and actually did something about it, but the laggards are still focused on sales, sales, sales – and that’s just plain dumb, dumb, dumb!

 These above 2 statistics alone help shine a light on the continued decline in the old ‘sales-focused’ models.